-Respondent and his/her associates are prohibited from retaliating in any manner against a Complainant or any party involved in the complaint procedure.
+Respondents and their associates are prohibited from retaliating in any manner against a Complainant or any party involved in the complaint procedure.
 Substantiated acts of retaliation will result in immediate disciplinary action, including, but not limited to suspension and/or recommendation to the superintendent for further disciplinary action.